India’s Best B-Schools

 How is the list arrived at?

-T.I.M.E. uses the strength of its country-wide network of experts who have been mentoring students for years for the b-school selection process.
-T.I.M.E.’s B-School Categorization process is the result of an elaborate multi-step process where due weightage is given to the data available about an institute in the public domain and the opinion of experts at T.I.M.E..
-This blend of expert opinion and objective data is what makes it the most accurate categorization available.
+T.I.M.E. uses the strength of its country-wide network of experts who have been mentoring students for the b-school selection process since 1992.
+T.I.M.E.'s B-School Categorization process is the result of an elaborate multi-step process where due weightage is given to the data available about an institute in the public domain and the opinion of experts at T.I.M.E..
+This blend of expert opinion and objective data is what makes this list the most accurate categorization available.

-The objective parameters used for T.I.M.E.’s B-School Categorization process are listed below:
+The objective parameters used for T.I.M.E.'s India's Best B-School Categorization process are listed below.

-The career opportunities that an MBA provides in the short- and long-term, the speed of growth that it offers, the variety of roles that one can get into, etc., should be the main reasons for pursuing an MBA.
+The career opportunities that an MBA provides in the short- and the long-term, the speed of growth it offers, the variety of roles it can help one can get into, etc., should be the main reasons for pursuing an MBA.
 Salaries are only a concomitant factor and should not be the only reason for one to get into an MBA programme.
-However, as the other parameters can only be visualized and objectively measured long later after one graduates from the MBA programme, salaries at the time of campus placements are used as an indirect measure to gauge the MBA programme.
+However, as the other parameters can only be visualized and objectively measured long later after one graduates from the MBA programme, salaries at the time of campus placements are used as an indirect measure to gauge the quality of the MBA programme.

 Unfortunately, there is no standard procedure for reporting placement data that b-schools are required to follow.
 Any such requirement could have put a stop to making false claims and would have rendered the picture on placements clear.